-- All shoes must be worn with socks. - NO sandals, open-toe shoes, moccasins, slippers, slipper-like or slip-on shoes may be worn for safety reasons. - Keep in mind that all the shoes must be appropriate for the type of activity in which the student is participating. - Appropriate athletic shoes should be worn during physical activity, such as for recess and soccer, basketball, volleyball, or baseball. - Students wearing shoes that have been deemed unsafe and not suitable to wear for obvious safety reasons will be asked not to participate. - Boots of any kind may not be worn (cowboy, hunting, dress, Uggs etc). - Shoes will be tightly fastened, laced or Velcro. - No distracting shoes such as with lights, buzzers, or skating, etc.
+- All shoes must be worn with socks. - All shoes must have tread.
+NO sandals, open-toe shoes, boots, flip-flops, moccasins, slippers, slipper-like or slide shoes may be worn for safety reasons. - Keep in mind that all the shoes must be appropriate for the type of activity in which the student is participating. - Appropriate athletic shoes should be worn during physical activity, such as for recess and soccer, basketball, volleyball, or baseball. - Students wearing shoes that have been deemed unsafe and not suitable to wear for obvious safety reasons will be asked not to participate. - Shoes will be tightly fastened, laced or Velcro. - No distracting shoes such as with lights, buzzers, or skating, etc.